Laurie Auchterlonie

-Lawrence "Laurie" Auchterlonie (8 December 1867 – 20 January 1948) was a Scottish professional golfer, a native of St Andrews.
+Lawrence Auchterlonie (8 December 1867 – 20 January 1948) was a Scottish professional golfer, a native of St Andrews.
 In 1902, representing the Glen View Club, he won the eighth U.S. Open at Garden City Golf Club in Garden City, New York.

-Early life and family
+Early life

 Born in St Andrews, Scotland, Auchterlonie was the older brother of Willie Auchterlonie, who won The Open Championship in 1893.
 Willie had a son named Laurie, who succeeded his father as honorary professional to the Royal and Ancient Golf Club of St Andrews.
 This Laurie Auchterlonie should not be confused with his uncle, the U.S. Open winner.

 Amateur career

 Auchterlonie was over 30 before he became a professional.
 As an amateur he played in the Open Championship when it was played at St Andrews, in 1888, 1891 and 1895.
 He entered the Amateur Championship for the first time in 1895, when it was held at St Andrews.
 He reached the semi-finals, losing at the 19th hole to Leslie Balfour-Melville.
 He entered again in 1897 at Muirfield and 1898 at Royal Liverpool Golf Club.
 He won the Dundee Evening Telegraph Cup, the unofficial Scottish Amateur Championship, in 1897 at Leven, Fife, beating David Leitch by 2 holes in the final.